 Lectors play a major role during what we call the “Liturgy of the Word.”
 This portion of Episcopal Church service is deeply rooted in scripture and the appointed readings provide specific lesson for our spiritual edification and a theme for that day’s sermon.
 Preceding the gospel reading, lectors typically read a selection from the Old Testament, an appointed Psalm, and a portion of one of the New Testament epistles.
 After the sermon, the lector will lead the congregation in the “Prayers of the People;” a time provided for intercessory prayer.

-Lectors are assigned on a rotating basis and must be willing to read aloud in front of the congregatio.
-The ability to take time before their assignment to become acquainted with the appointed Scriptures and their meaning is essential .
+Lectors must be willing to read aloud in front of the congregation.
+The ability to take time before their assignment to become acquainted with the appointed Scriptures and their meaning is definitely helpful.

 Lay Eucharistic Minister